Vheissu/neblio-pay/server/README.md

 - / - Returns a default message to show you API is working
 - /price - Returns the current fiat price for Neblio
+- /convert/:amount - Converts the provided fiat amount into NEBL

 - /api/getlatestblock: returns the latest block height
 - /api/getblockbynumber/:blockHeight - Gets a block based on the supplied block height value